splunk/public-o11y-docs/infrastructure/metrics-pipeline/use-metrics-pipeline.rst

           - :strong:`Description`
           - :strong:`Required?`
         * - Filter population
-          - Search for dimension key or value to narrow down the associated MTSs
+          - Search for dimension key or value to narrow down the associated metric time series (MTS)
           - No
         * - Select dimensions to keep
           - Search for dimensions you want to keep.
-The dimensions you keep are used in the new aggregated MTSs.
+The dimensions you keep are used in the new aggregated MTS.
 All other dimensions are removed.
           - Yes
         * - New aggregated metric name
           - Select :guilabel:`Generate name` to use a metric name set by the system, or enter a custom name for your aggregated metric.